Teddy Buist

 Teddy Buist (4 May 1885 – 30 June 1959) was an Australian rules footballer who played for South Melbourne and Fitzroy in the VFL.

 Buist, a wingman, made his debut in 1906 with South Melbourne and spent two seasons with the club.
 He then played for Prahran in the Victorian Football Association (VFA), representing the VFA in a match against South Australia.
-Buist moved to Adelaide and played for Norwood in 1909 and 1901.
-He returned to the league in 1911 and joined Fitzroy with whom he would play in premiership teams in 1913 and 1916.
+Buist moved to Adelaide and played for South Australian National Football League (SANFL) club Norwood in 1909 and 1910.
+He returned to the VFL in 1911, joining Fitzroy with whom he would play in premiership teams in 1913 and 1916.